utkarshg6/helpful/Rust.md

     let string_slice = &string[..12]; // Give me everything upto 12th byte not character
     ```

-  - Rust uses utf encoding.
+  - Rust uses UTF-8 encoding.
 So, prefer not to not pass integer values for slicing, as the slice function slices on the basis of bytes instead of characters.

     ```rust
     let string = String::from("😀😃😄😁");